TylerMclaughlin/computational-harmony/readme.md

 On first inspection, it looks like we have successfully built a network of Major scales.

-Since we are considering all distances, we are essentially building the *complete graph* because all Major scales are connected to other Major scales by some nonzero number of notes.
+Since we are considering all distances, we are essentially building the **complete graph** because all Major scales are connected to other Major scales by some nonzero number of notes.

-We can use the properties of a complete graph to check that our.
-This Major-Major scale network has 12 nodes, and we have 66 edges, which is what we'd expect from the complete graph formula E = n*(n-1)/2 = 12*11/2 = 66.
+We can use the properties of a [complete graph](https://en.wikipedia.org/wiki/Complete_graph) to double check that our network is correct.
+This Major-Major scale network has 12 nodes, and we have 66 edges, which matches the complete graph formula E = N*(N-1)/2 = 12*11/2 = 66.
 Here's a first shot at visualizing:

 ``` r
 plot(major.to.major.net)